 Smeraldi's ceiling has continued to intrigue visitors, including astronomer Dr. E.C.
 Krupp, director of the Griffith Observatory, who photographed the ceiling in August 1998.
 While the position of the stars is fanciful, with neither significance nor astronomical integrity, it inspires interest and awe.
 The constellations depicted include Aries (ram), Orion (hunter), Taurus (bull), Gemini (twins), Cancer (crab), Pisces (fish), Triangulum (triangle), Pegasus (flying horse), Ursa Major (bear) and Draco (dragon).
 The wide band across the ceiling represents the Milky Way.

-From that beginning. the idea was to create something more than just a building; indeed, over the decades since, it has become a statement of faith, foresight and imagination more eloquent than the countless thousands of words that have been written in its praise.
+From that beginning, the idea was to create something more than just a building; over the decades since, it has become a statement of faith, foresight and imagination more eloquent than the countless thousands of words that have been written in its praise.
 It has become a symbol of The Claremont Colleges and one of the most photographed buildings in Southern California.

-Over the past 67 of service, the auditorium has seen such artists and personalities as Amelia Earhart, Andres Segovia, Steve Martin, Lily Pons, Fritz Kreisler, Marian Anderson, Admiral Richard E. Byrd, Henry Fonda, Ella Fitzgerald, Martha Graham, Beverly Sills, John Charles Thomas, Muhammad Ali, Benny Goodman, Chuck Mangioni, Sergei Rachmaninoff, Yehudi Menuhin, Eve Curie, Sandra Day O'Connor, Hilary Clinton, President Bill Clinton, James Earl Jones, Dave Chappelle, Carlos Mencia, Lewis Black, Russell Peters and Bono.
+Over the past 86 years of service, the auditorium has seen such artists and personalities as Amelia Earhart, Andres Segovia, Steve Martin, Lily Pons, Fritz Kreisler, Marian Anderson, Admiral Richard E. Byrd, Henry Fonda, Ella Fitzgerald, Martha Graham, Beverly Sills, John Charles Thomas, Muhammad Ali, Benny Goodman, Chuck Mangioni, Sergei Rachmaninoff, Yehudi Menuhin, Eve Curie, Sandra Day O'Connor, Hillary Clinton, President Bill Clinton, James Earl Jones, Dave Chappelle, Carlos Mencia, Lewis Black, Russell Peters and Bono.
 Great symphony orchestras, distinguished operatic companies, and celebrated personalities in the dramatic arts and entertainment fields make a list that defines the best in arts and culture for the better part of the 20th century.

 Also performing in concert at Bridges Auditorium have been many of the popular bands of the day.
 Among them are Fiona Apple, Morrissey, Dave Matthews, Violent Femmes, Third Eye Blind, Gavin DeGraw, John Mayer, Willie Nelson, Black Eyed Peas and Cocteau Twins.
 Rehearsal space has been provided for others, including White Zombie, Stone Temple Pilots, and House of Blues "Barn Burner Four."